Cooling the Congregation

 There is nothing quite so uncomfortable as sitting in a building, no matter what it might be, for any length of time in the heat of the summer with no form of interior cooling available.
 While most church buildings are so designed as to remain relatively cool in the hot summer months, ante-rooms and offices attached to the church are not generally so well designed.

 In order to keep people cool, there needs to be some kind of air cooling system in place.
-Unfortunately, the installation of large HVAC systems can be prohibitively expensive, especially for churches in localities with small congregations and similarly small budgets.
+Unfortunately, the installation of large AC systems can be prohibitively expensive, especially for churches in localities with small congregations and similarly small budgets.

 Portable Air Cooling